 There are no state licenses or certifications for independent college counselors, and sadly there are many incompetent and even unsavory consultants who scam unsuspecting families by charging exorbitant rates with “guarantees” that they can get a child into a competitive university.
-That is why it is so important that families choose a college consultant like Marie Lucca of Crimson College Consulting who has been conferred the highest college counseling stature of “Professional” (versus “Associate”) through the Independent Educational Consultants Association (IECA).
+That is why it is so important that families choose a college consultant like Marie Lucca of Crimson College Consulting who has been conferred the highest college counseling stature of “Professional Member” (versus “Associate Member”) through the Independent Educational Consultants Association (IECA).
 Applicants for professional membership are vetted to ensure that they have the appropriate graduate-level academic degrees, youth and family counseling experience, knowledge of hundreds of colleges, and a professional network of college admissions officers and educational colleagues.
 Plus, in order to maintain membership, they must adhere to strict requirements for keeping current, touring college campuses, truth in advertising, and professional integrity.

 Do you guarantee admission to college?